-Takes a dataset, sorts it in ascending order and returns it. example:

-• %a=sort(book4\c); book4\d=%a takes the data in col(C), sorts it and fills col(D) with the result.

-treplace(vd,val1,valReplaces a dataset value with another when conditions cnd are met.
-Takes a dataset vd, compares each value to val1 with respect to option cnd and either replaces with val2 (or -val2) when comparison is true; or when false retains value or replaces with missing value ("--").
+rank(vd[, n]) Takes a dataset vd , sorts it and returns the ranked index.
+If $\mathbf{n} = 0$ (default), vd is sorted in ascending order; if $\mathbf{n} = 1$ , in descending order.
+If duplicated values exist in vd , returns the average number of the ranked indexes for each duplicated value. example: col(C) = rank(col(B), 1); takes data in $col(B)$ and output its ranked indexes to $col(C)$ reverse(vd) Takes a vector vd and reverses the order. example: col(B) = reverse(col(A)) sort(vd) Takes a dataset, sorts it in ascending order and returns it. example: %a=sort(book4_c); book4_d=%a takes the data in col(C), sorts it and fills col(D) with the result. treplace(vd,val1,val2[ , cnd]) Replaces a dataset value with another when conditions cnd are met.
+Takes a dataset vd , compares each value to val1 with respect to option cnd and either replaces with val2 (or -val2) when comparison is true; or when false retains value or replaces with missing value ("").

-20.2.13 NAG Special Functions
+20.2.14 NAG Special Functions

-20.2.13.1 Airy

-Name Brief Description airy_ai(x) Evaluates an approximation to the Airy function, Ai(x). airy ai deriv(x) Evaluates an approximation to the derivative of the Airy function $Ai(x)$ . airy_bi(x) Evaluates an approximation to the Airy function Bi(x). airy_bi_deriv(x) Evaluates an approximation to the derivative of the Airy function $Bi(x)$ .
+20.2.14.1 Airy Name Brief Description airy_ai(x) Evaluates an approximation to the Airy function, Ai(x). airy_ai_deriv(x) Evaluates an approximation to the derivative of the Airy function Ai(x). airy_bi(x) Evaluates an approximation to the Airy function Bi(x). airy_bi_deriv(x) Evaluates an approximation to the derivative of the Airy function Bi(x).

-20.2.13.2 Bessel
+20.2.14.2 Bessel